Lewisbloomer/Lewisbloomer/README.md

 My dissertation involved building and training CNN-based models from scratch in PyTorch to detect AI-generated images.
 By experimenting with a large range of hyperparameters I developed a strong intuition for how learning rate, optimiser settings, and architecture choices influence model behaviour.

-I want to continue to gain expertise in the area of ML and move onto SoTA methodologies as GAN-detection based models are outdated due to the newer diffusion method of image generation.
+I want to continue to gain expertise in the area of ML and move onto SoTA methodologies as GAN-based image generation is becoming outdated due to the newer diffusion method of image generation, to counter this I will need to learn new techniques for ML-based image detection.

 ## Interests
 - Computer vision